aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/pagemode/_index.md

 title: PdfSaveOptions.PageMode
 linktitle: PageMode
 second_title: Aspose.Words for .NET API Reference
-description: PdfSaveOptions property.
+description: PdfSaveOptions PageMode property.
 Specifies how the PDF document should be displayed when opened in the PDF reader in C#.
 type: docs
 weight: 250
 url: /net/aspose.words.saving/pdfsaveoptions/pagemode/